mr-ravin/collaborative-auction/README.md

 # collaborative-auction
-This repository contains the source codes of our research paper in economics titled: "Addictive Auctions: using lucky-draw and gambling addiction to increase participation during auctioning".
+This repository contains the source codes of our research paper in economics titled: "Addictive auctions: using lucky-draw and gambling addiction to increase participation during auctioning".

 #### Author: [Ravin Kumar](https://mr-ravin.github.io)